HenryDayHall/playground/README.md

-# Deep playground
+# DESY open day playground

-Deep playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
-We use GitHub issues for tracking new requests and bugs.
-Your feedback is highly appreciated!

-**If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**
+This is an adaptation of [tensorflows' playground](https://github.com/tensorflow/playground).
+Designed for DESY to present in the Open Day by Henry Day-Hall, with physics data supplied by Konrad Helms.

 ## Development